 Method 4: Debugging as a native app

-Testing your app on an Android device is much faster and easier.
+Testing your app on an Android device is much faster and easier than in iOS.
 To do this simply plug in your device and run:

 If you encounter any problem or the above command isn’t working, make sure that you have selected USB debugging from your device.

-- Learn how to build a complete mobile app with Ionic Framework reading this step by step tutorial
+- Learn how to build a complete mobile app with Ionic Framework.

 Enjoyed reading this Ionic Tutorial?

 Subscribe to keep learning Ionic Framework!
 You will receive offers, new ionic tutorials and free code examples from IonicThemes.